MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 inventory.searchName(stock,stockSize,searchItem)
 Preconditions: the data must be read and put into the array for this funtion to be able to traverse.
 This function also needs user input
 Postconditions: there is no modification to the actual data or array, this function just prints the data

+method:    filterType
+Prototype: void Fashion::filterType(item *array, int, int)
+Description: This function takes in the array and the user's input of type, it then makes a new array with all the elements which fit that type, then gives user the option to filter by color or style which calls those functions (and makes another array with the items that have only the chosen criteria).
+The user can also choose to just print their current selection (the array with all the chosen filters applied)
+Calling: call this method like this:
+Fashion inventory
+inventory.filterType(stock,stockSize, searchItemNumber)
+Preconditions: the data must be read and put into the array for this funtion to extract values from it and put into another array.
+This function also needs user input.
+Postconditions: the original array will remain unchanged but this function creates a temporary array as well